 Web report |

-1 in 77 aged care residents had an ACFI appraisal indicating the need for palliative care
+1.9% of all people in aged care had an ACFI appraisal indicating the need for palliative care in 2020-21

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.